enesbcs/Shelly_MQTT/README.md

 Setup and run MQTT broker and an MQTT capable Shelly device. (http://shelly-api-docs.shelly.cloud/#mqtt-support-beta)

+Please do not check "Use custom MQTT prefix" on your device settings page if you want to use this plugin as this will render device detection unusable!

 ## Installation

 1. Clone repository into your domoticz plugins folder